Category Archives: International Romance

 Grade: B+

-The Way He Looks is a foreign language film (Brazilian) from 2014 that tells a coming of age story about a blind high school student, who develops feelings for the new kid in town.
+The Way He Looks is a foreign language film (Brazilian) from 2014 that tells a coming-of-age story about a blind high school student, who develops feelings for the new kid in town.
 The other boy has rapidly become his new best friend and the boys, while unsure of the other’s sexual preferences, fall in love.

 Regardless of his disability, Leo is quite independent, despite having parents who border on smothering.
-One day, a new student named Gabriel volunteers to sit behind Leo in class and they strike up a friendship.
-Giovana, unaware of Leo’s sexual preferences, develops a crush on Gabriel.
+One day, a new student named Gabriel volunteers to sit behind Leo in class and strike up a friendship.

-The film then tells a sweet story about young, blossoming, romance.
+The film then tells a sweet story about a young, blossoming, romance.
 The main characters do not face particularly tough obstacles from outside sources, but rather from each other as their feelings and emotions are fragile.
-In addition to romance, the film focuses on the friendships between Leo, Gabriel, and Giovana.

 The audience will root for Leo and Gabriel because they are nice kids.
-Giovana, the outsider, also has a rooting factor- she is in no way a villain, nor does she harbor resentment for either Leo or Gabriel, but rather, yearns for her first romance and happiness.
+Giovana, the outsider, also has a rooting factor- she is in no way a villain, nor does she harbor resentment for either Leo or Gabriel, but rather yearns for her first romance and happiness.

 The film wisely does not turn her into an emotional wreck, or a psycho.
-Sure, she gets drunk at a party, but this is only to temporarily escape her feelings.
+Sure, she gets drunk at a party, but this is only to escape her feelings.

-I recoiled at the scene after scene of Leo’s parents either fretting about something, worried sick about Leo coming home late, or simply worried that something may happen to their son.
-Relax already.
-Life is not meant to be spent frazzled because your son is blind.
+I recoiled at the scene after scene of Leo’s parents either fretting about something, worried sick about Leo coming home late or worried that something may happen to their son.

 The parents are not the strongest written characters in the film and are rather secondary characters.
 The case is the same for the bullies, the slutty girl, and the teacher.
-The film belongs to Leo, Gabriel, and Giovana wholly.

-A kind film about a same-sex, young romance.
+The Way He Looks is about a same-sex, young romance.
 Charming, not too heavy, with likable characters, who one can root for.
 There are no bombs, car chases, or explosions needed.